Play

 Each barn at Hayfield seamlessly blends rustic character with modern refinement.
 Thoughtfully appointed with pristine hardwood floors, antique hand-blown-glass lighting, new bathrooms, and full amenities, the space can host intimate gatherings or elegant formal affairs.
 Outdoor ceremonies take place on the grassy knoll with sweeping views of the valley, while receptions transition into the barns for dining and dancing beneath soaring 35-foot ceilings.
 Handcrafted wooden tables and benches built locally using traditional joinery bring a sense of artistry and authenticity to every celebration, while vintage furnishings and a century-old bar complete the venue’s one-of-a-kind atmosphere.

-What truly sets Hayfield apart, however, is its intimate approach.
+The intimate approach is by design.
 Hosting only a dozen events each season from May through October, the team provides personalized support throughout the planning journey, from curating vendor recommendations to coordinating design details.
 Surrounded by the charming towns of Hunter, Windham, and Tannersville, with chic inns, boutique hotels, and endless adventures nearby, Hayfield offers couples and their guests a full Catskills experience: refined, romantic, and impossibly memorable.

 Parking: Ample onsite parking available